Skip to content

 Mechanism of Action

-GLP-1 Receptor Activation is the primary mechanism by which Dulaglutide exerts its metabolic effects.
-The peptide binds to and activates the GLP-1 receptor, a G-protein coupled receptor found on pancreatic beta cells, which triggers an intracellular signaling cascade involving cyclic AMP (cAMP).
-This cascade leads to the glucose-dependent release of insulin, ensuring that blood sugar levels are lowered only when elevated, thereby minimizing the risk of hypoglycemia.
+GLP-1 Receptor Activation is the primary mechanism by which the Dulaglutide peptide exerts its metabolic effects.
+The molecule binds to and activates the GLP-1 receptor on pancreatic beta cells, triggering an intracellular signaling cascade involving cyclic AMP (cAMP).
+This cascade leads to the glucose-dependent release of insulin, ensuring that blood sugar levels are lowered only when elevated to minimize hypoglycemia risk.

-Systemic Metabolic Regulation extends beyond the pancreas, as Dulaglutide also influences the gastrointestinal tract and the central nervous system.
-It slows gastric emptying, which blunts the post-meal spike in blood glucose and increases the feeling of fullness.
-Additionally, the peptide crosses the blood-brain barrier to interact with hypothalamic receptors, effectively suppressing appetite and contributing to the weight loss often observed during Dulaglutide therapy.
+Systemic Metabolic Regulation extends beyond the pancreas, as the peptide also influences the gastrointestinal tract and central nervous system.
+It slows gastric emptying to blunt post-meal blood glucose spikes and crosses the blood-brain barrier to interact with hypothalamic receptors.
+This dual action effectively suppresses appetite, contributing to the weight loss often observed during therapy.

 Origin & History

 Discovery and Development of Dulaglutide was spearheaded by Eli Lilly and Company to address the need for a longer-acting GLP-1 receptor agonist.
-Researchers engineered the molecule by fusing two modified GLP-1 analog molecules to a human IgG4 Fc fragment, which protects the peptide from rapid degradation by the DPP-4 enzyme and significantly extends its half-life.
-This structural innovation allowed for a once-weekly dosing schedule, drastically improving patient compliance compared to earlier daily GLP-1 therapies.
+Researchers engineered the molecule by fusing two modified GLP-1 analog molecules to a human IgG4 Fc fragment, which protects the peptide from rapid degradation by the DPP-4 enzyme.
+This structural innovation significantly extended its half-life, allowing for a once-weekly dosing schedule that drastically improved patient compliance.

-FDA Approval and Clinical Milestones for Dulaglutide were officially reached in September 2014 under the brand name Trulicity.
-Initially approved as an adjunct to diet and exercise for improving glycemic control in adults with type 2 diabetes, its indications were later expanded in 2020 to include the reduction of major adverse cardiovascular events in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.
+FDA Approval and Clinical Milestones were officially reached in September 2014 under the brand name Trulicity.
+Initially approved as an adjunct to diet and exercise for improving glycemic control in adults with type 2 diabetes, its indications were expanded in 2020 to include the reduction of major adverse cardiovascular events.
 Today, it remains a cornerstone therapy in metabolic and endocrine medicine.

 Frequently Asked Questions